sdorsett/blog/_posts/2014-04-19-vagrant-install.md

 {% endhighlight %}

 In this configuration file:

 * "vsphere.host" is your vCenter server FQDN or IP address
 * "vsphere.name" will be the name of the virtual machine that gets created
 * "vsphere.clone_from_vm" specifies we will be cloning a vm rather than template
 * "vsphere.template_name" is the name of the vm we will be cloning
 * "vsphere.user" is the username we will be using to connect to vCenter
-* "sphere.password" is the password we will be using to connect ot vCenter
+* "vsphere.password" is the password we will be using to connect ot vCenter
 * "vsphere.insecure" tells vagrant to not worry about validating the certificate on the vCenter server

 ### 9. Vargrant up!!!!